ebzzry/ebzzry.github.io/fkd/en/about.md

 <div>
 <img src="/bil/ebzzry.webp" style="float: right; width: 50%; margin: 0px 0px 0px 10px">

-Rommel Martinez is an artificial intelligence researcher who is interested with consciousness, the mind, and reality.
+Rommel Martínez is an artificial intelligence researcher who is interested with consciousness, the mind, and reality.
 He is currently exploring how we can use modern computers to reach the low hanging fruits of AI.
 He is spearheading the AI research and development at